No Man is an Island – Except Bergman

 Bergman Island Cult?

 Then, relatively late in the film, Chris tells Tony about her script, which will also play on the screen.
-It is the story of Amy (Mia Wasikowska), who comes to the island to attend a friend’s wedding, but the real reason she’s going is to reunite with former hub, Joseph (Anders Danielsen Lie).
+It is the story of Amy (Mia Wasikowska), who comes to the island to attend a friend’s wedding, but the real reason she’s going is to reunite with a former hub, Joseph (Anders Danielsen Lie).
 Now surely, the film will show its true motives with some captivating cinematic mise en abyme?
 But, yet again no. The story doesn’t increase the profundity of the film one bit.
 There is a corny quality to the dialogue that makes you wonder if you are in some kind of subtle parody.
 With the end sequence, that possibility is slammed shut, as well.

 The Swedish Dispatch

 Mia Hansen-Løve’s second film, Le père de mes enfants (2009), is also set in the film world and contains a bizarre trip to the southern part of Sweden, called Skåne.
-A producer has to meet a Swedish “director genius” Stig Jansson, who is being disorderly on set.
+A producer has to meet a Swedish “director genius” Stig Jansson, who is acting disorderly on set.
 The scene plays like a comedy skit with weird acting.
 I’m a huge fan of the director’s debut feature, Tout est pardonné (2007) and talked to her after the screening, comparing the film to the works of Doillon and Garrel.
 She said she adored both but didn’t aim to emulate anyone.
 I was sure she would become a great filmmaker, but I have struggled to connect with any of her films since then.

 La Mère de mes Enfants